Nuke: Deploy Helm package locally (special guest, GitVersion)

 using Nuke.Common.Tools.Docker;

-Add a variable to contain the Docker image repository used in the project:
+Add a variable to store the Docker image repository used in the project:

 private readonly string Repository = "raulnq/nuke-sandbox-app";

-And as the last step, add the target:
+And for the final step, add the target:

 Target BuildImage => _ => _